wminshew/emrysdocs/content/docs/installation.md

 	}
 	$ sudo systemctl restart docker.service

+**LXD**.
 Run emrys inside [LXD](https://help.ubuntu.com/lts/serverguide/lxd.html), a light-weight container hypervisor.
 In the unlikely event a process were able to escape from the container, LXD would add an extra buffer to break through before reaching the host machine.

-// TODO
+// TODO: add code